dzJP/git-workflow/README.md

 <h3>Create a new branch<h3/>

 >5.
-Create a new folder with git checkout -b
+Go back to origin main/master and create a new folder with git checkout -b.
 >6.
-Edit and add files your files.
+Edit and/or add your files.
 >7.
 Commit into new folder.
 >8.
-Git push with --set -upstream origin filename
+Git push with --set -upstream origin filename.
 >9.
 Open a pull request to the project.
 >10.
-Confirm and merge the pull request
+Confirm and merge the pull request.
 >11.
 Pull down to master to update project locally.

 >>You can also use git fetch and then git merge, (check git remote --v).